 Deck department means the department aboard a ship responsible for navigation, cargo, command, and control functions.

-Designated Duty Engineer (DDE) means a qualified engineer, who may be the sole engineer on vessels with a periodically manned engine room.
+Designated Duty Engineer (DDE) means a qualified engineer, who may be the sole engineer on vessels with a periodically manned engine room on vessels less than 500 GT.

 Document of Continuity means a document issued by the Coast Guard to seafarers who are unwilling or otherwise unable to meet the requirements of 46 CFR 10.227(g) for the sole purpose of maintaining an individual’s eligibility for renewal of an endorsement.